Victory is Brewing in Parkesburg

 Progress at our new and state-of-the-art Parkesburg brewery, located just 17 miles from our home in Downingtown, is moving along at an exciting pace!

-Once fully operational this fall, Victory’s Parkesburg plant will be able to produce 225,000 barrels per year—more than doubling our current production capacity.
+Once fully operational, Victory’s Parkesburg plant will be able to produce 225,000 barrels per year—more than doubling our current production capacity.
 This will allow us to create new and innovative beers while continuing to deliver the same world-class ales and lagers that our fans know and love.

 Our thirsty fans have been asking us for more.
 In order to give them what they want, we need more space to make it happen.” - Bill Covaleski, President & Co-Brewmaster